LOS GEHT!

 Know that "yes" can also mean "I don't understand".
 Know that "yes" can also mean "I don't understand".
 Sometimes a driver or shopkeeper wants to please you or continue communication even though they don't understand you and so they say "yes".
 So don't take a "yes" for granted as a "yes"!

 Be open to understanding the many different accents.
-Sri Lanka has two main languages and a wide range of English accents.
+Sri Lanka has a wide range of English accents.
 This can lead to difficulties in understanding individual words.
 Sometimes you just have to ask the person to repeat themselves or persistently repeat "I don't understand".
 After a few repetitions you will usually gain clarity.
 If all else fails, find someone else who speaks better English and can give you the information you need.

 Internet connection: If you need a stable internet connection, I recommend buying a SIM card in Sri Lanka.
 You get a huge amount of data for a ridiculously low price.